Therapists in Highland Park, Los Angeles, CA

 Highland Park, Los Angeles, CA 90042

-My clients are couples who want to feel confident without punishing themselves and build sturdy and sustainable self-trust.
-They desire closeness and the ability to lean on each other without being codependent.
-They value autonomy in their relationship while generating shared future dreams and meaning.
+My clients want to understand themselves so profoundly that they find the self-trust that leads to authentic and connected relationships.
+We will examine the wounded and abandoned parts of yourself and work towards increased self-compassion, self-acceptance, and self-nurturance.
+My clients are couples who desire closeness and the ability to lean on each other while generating shared future dreams and meaning.
 We will navigate and explore the meaning behind feelings, behaviors, and challenges and observe possible differences between intent and impact.
-You can expect couples therapy with me to be tailored to you and your partner, structured with flexibility, and clear with tangible steps for the communication and dynamic change you want.
+You can expect couples therapy with me to be tailored to you and your partner.

-My clients are couples who want to feel confident without punishing themselves and build sturdy and sustainable self-trust.
-They desire closeness and the ability to lean on each other without being codependent.
-They value autonomy in their relationship while generating shared future dreams and meaning.
+My clients want to understand themselves so profoundly that they find the self-trust that leads to authentic and connected relationships.
+We will examine the wounded and abandoned parts of yourself and work towards increased self-compassion, self-acceptance, and self-nurturance.
+My clients are couples who desire closeness and the ability to lean on each other while generating shared future dreams and meaning.
 We will navigate and explore the meaning behind feelings, behaviors, and challenges and observe possible differences between intent and impact.
-You can expect couples therapy with me to be tailored to you and your partner, structured with flexibility, and clear with tangible steps for the communication and dynamic change you want.
+You can expect couples therapy with me to be tailored to you and your partner.

 (213) 318-3125 View (213) 318-3125